Ivo-Evans/lessons/001-hello-world.md

 ### functions

 So we've learnt a little bit about data types.
 Now what about these brackets?
-The brackets are intimately connected to their preceding word, log. log is a 'function', and when you place brackets after a function's name, you 'call' the function. functions, along with operators, are how you turn inert data into a program that changes the state of values, and to 'call' a function is simply to use it.
+The brackets are intimately connected to their preceding word, log. log is a 'function', and when you place brackets after a function's name, you 'call' the function. functions, along with operators, are how you turn inert data into a program that changes the state of values, and to 'call' a function is to use it.

 Functions are actually little programs themselves, which we can reuse in our code, passing them different 'arguments' to change the details of what they do.
 For instance, console.log will always log its argument to the console.
 When that argument is 'hello, world', it logs 'hello, world' to the console.
 Programmers define their own functions all the time, and we'll do so too pretty soon, but not today.